nilshaakonlehr/nilslehr_website/content/authors/admin/_index.md

 highlight_name: true
 ---

 Welcome to my personal webpage!
 I am a PhD Candidate in Economics at Boston University and expect to graduate in 2023.
 I am a macroeconomist focusing on **economic growth**, **innovation**, and **technology adoption**.
-In my research I combine simple, insightful economic modeling with rigorous empirical methods to shine light on important mechanisms driving innovation and technology choice on the aggregate.
+In my research I combine quantitative economic modeling with rigorous empirical methods to shine light on important mechanisms driving innovation and technology choice on the aggregate.
 Prior to starting my PhD, I worked as consultant in Deloitte London's economic consulting team, where I focused on policy evaluation using a variety of data analysis tool.
 When I am not solving models or crunching numbers, I enjoy playing basketball, reading non-fiction books, and listening to way too many tech and policy podcasts.